MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-setclientcertificatebyname.md

 ---
-title: Bitsadmin setclientcertificatebyname
+title: bitsadmin setclientcertificatebyname
-description: "Windows Commands topic for **Bitsadmin setclientcertificatebyname** - Specifies the subject name of the client certificate to use for client authentication in an HTTPS \(SSL\) request." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin setclientcertificatebyname** - Specifies the subject name of the client certificate to use for client authentication in an HTTPS \(SSL\) request." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na